Rainey Bethea

 Rainey Bethea (c.
 1909 – August 14, 1936), was the last person publicly executed in the United States.
 Bethea, who confessed to the rape and killing of a 70-year-old woman named Lischia Edwards, was convicted of her rape and publicly hanged in Owensboro, Kentucky.
-Mistakes in performing the hanging, and the surrounding media circus, contributed to the end of public executions in the United States.
+It seems very likely that Bethea was the last person to be publicly executed in the United States because the executions in Missouri of Roscoe Jackson and others in 1936 and 1937 were already semipublic.

+Biography

 Early life

 Little is known about Bethea's life before he arrived in Owensboro in 1933.
 Born around 1909 in Roanoke, Virginia, Bethea was an African-American man orphaned after the death of his mother in 1919 and his father in 1926.
 He worked for the Rutherford family and lived in their basement for about a year, and then he moved to a cabin behind the house of a man named Emmett Wells.
 He worked as a laborer and later rented a room from a woman, Mrs. Charles Brown.
 He also attended a Baptist church.